-Lease income decreased \$285.1 million, of which the property transactions accounted for \$1.0 million of the decrease.
-Comparable lease income decreased \$284.1 million, or 21.9%.
-Total lease income decreased primarily due to decreases in fixed
+Lease income decreased \$315.1 million, of which the property transactions accounted for \$0.5 million of the decrease.
+Comparable lease income decreased \$314.6 million, or 24.0%.
+Total lease income decreased primarily due to decreases in fixed minimum lease and CAM consideration recorded on a straight-line basis of \$138.1 million and reduced variable lease income of \$177.0 million, primarily related to lower consideration based on tenant sales and negative variable lease income.

-Total other income decreased \$42.9 million, primarily due to a \$25.7 million decrease related to Simon Brand Venture and gift card revenues, a \$5.8 million decrease related to a gain recorded in 2019 as a result of land contributions to joint ventures for densification projects at two of our properties, a \$4.3 million decrease in distributions from investments and lower business interruption insurance proceeds received in connection with our two Puerto Rico properties as a result of hurricane damages of \$1.6 million, partially offset by a \$3.4 million gain related to the sale of outparcels.
+Total other income decreased \$34.2 million, primarily due to a \$20.2 million decrease related to Simon Brand Venture and gift card revenues, a \$4.6 million decrease in interest income, a \$2.6 million decrease in distributions from investments and a decrease in lease settlement income of \$2.5 million, partially offset by a \$1.2 million gain related to the sale of outparcels.

-Property operating expenses decreased \$35.5 million primarily due to the closure of properties as a result of the COVID-19 pandemic and restrictions intended to prevent its spread and cost reduction efforts, as previously discussed.
+Property operating expenses decreased \$30.5 million primarily due to the COVID-19 pandemic and the effect of the ongoing restrictions intended to prevent its spread and cost reduction efforts, as previously discussed.